Nnanyielugo/algos/beginner/reverse/readMe.md

 - create a `result` variable and set it to an empty string
 - loop over each character in the string
+- for each character:
-- add the character to the start of the `result` string innstead of the end.
+  - add the character to the start of the `result` string instead of the end.
 - return `result`